whatsupmailbox/whatsupmailbox.github.io/_posts/2015-09-18-Popsugar-Must-Have-Subscription-Box-September-2015-Review-Coupon.md

 <DD>Value $39</DD>
 </DL>

-<p>This a great little kit for brows!
-I like my brows to be on point, so I have more than I need tools and products for them.
+<p>This is a great little kit for brows!
+I like my brows to be on point, so I have a ton of tools and products for them.
 This kit combines all of them in one, how useful!</p>

 <center><a href="http://popsu.gr/vXrB" target="_blank">
 <img src="/images/PopsugarSep2015Brow2.jpg" border="0" style="border:none;max-width:100%;" alt="Too Faced Cosmetics Brow Kit" />